dialchain/dial/README.md

  The overall state the Dial at any given __moment__ is allways partitioned among publishers.
 No publisher is required to hold all files.
 A simple and deterministic algorithm allows the location of the group of publishers holding the state of a given token, knowing the __token identifier__ and a so called __anchor__.

  As the Dial is open and permissionless, publishers might join and leave at will.
-This opennes justifies the requirement, not to keep a token under the custodiaanship of a single publisher for an unlimited amount of time.
+This opennes justifies the requirement, not to keep a token under the custodianship of a single publisher for an unlimited amount of time.
 To enable the __transfer of custodianship__ to other publishers, the Dial defines time slices called __time windows__.
 Each time window starts at the __UTC Hour__ and ends before the next __UTC Hour__.
 At the end of a time window, the last state of each token is passed by the current custodians (publishers holding the token) to new custodians.

 To allow for parallel proccessing of tokens, the Dial scales by __partitioning__ publishers of a given time window into groups called __neighborhoods__.
 Inside the time window, each token is assigned to exactely one neighborhood.
-This way, changes on a single token inside a time window are all verified by the same set of validators, thus preventing the certificcation of conflicting changes.
+This way, changes on a single token inside a time window are all verified by the same set of validators, thus preventing the certification of conflicting changes.

 The Dial __sustainability policy__ requires each token to be associated with payments substantial enough to maintain the token toward its expiration.
-The total value held by the Dial will be the motivating factor for publishers to join and service future time windows.
+The total value held by the Dial and released to publishers as time window go by is the motivating factor for publishers to join and service future time windows.

 # Consensus
 The open and permissionless character of the Dial might leave room for opportunistic and/or spammy behavior.